nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

       Expected: Same expected results as the first case.

 ### Adding comments
-1. Adding comment to a tutor while all tutors are being shown
+1. Adding a comment to a tutor while all tutors are being shown

     1. Prerequisites: List all tutors using the `list` command.
 At least one tutor in the list.